Georgia's presidental vote by county and population, so far - SaportaReport

 By Maggie Lee

-Vote-counting is still going on as of Thursday and it’s too early to say whether President Donald Trump is carrying the state or Democrat Joe Biden.
+Vote-counting is still going on as of Friday and it’s too early to say whether Republican President Donald Trump is carrying the state or Democrat Joe Biden.

 But most votes have been counted, especially in smaller counties.
 So it’s getting easier to tell exactly where, geography-wise, the Trump-Biden split is in Georgia.